-The Teacher/Examiner will conduct and internally assess the tests, using the Oral Assessment criteria grid and will submit recorded conversations of candidates' performances for external moderation by ECESWA.
+The Teacher/Examiner will conduct and internally assess the exams, using the Oral Assessment Criteria Grid and will submit recorded conversations of candidates' performances for external moderation by ECESWA.

 Centres will receive a brief report on the outcome of moderation.